This story started on the Great Wall of China.

 Tickets cost 58 RMB, around £7 / €7 / $9.

-Getting into the Chengdu Research Base of Giant Panda Breeding
+Getting into the Panda base

 About as simple as buying tickets – go through the turnstile, have a quick security check (on the left of the picture above).
 Don’t worry – cameras and water are permitted, just no machine guns and explosives, for some curious reason.
 (I feel the need to point out that’s a joke in case you’re about to report me to Interpol).

-Getting around the Chengdu Research Base of Giant Panda Breeding and that bus
+Getting around the base and the bus

 The first thing you’ll see when you get into the site is a queue for a bus that will shuttle you around the park.
 The queue is long, the map of the centre makes the site look expansive, the hill ahead looks a bit steep so you’ll be forgiven for thinking that you might need to take the bus…because all those people queueing can’t be wrong.